-Maximum number of trades per asset and bar of the simulation period (default = 1).
+Maximum number of trades per asset and bar of the simulation period (default = 1); also determines the maximum number of series.
 If more trades are opened, an error message (Error 049) will be issued.
-Set this to a higher value when the strategy needs to enter an unusual number of trades, for instance for grid trading or for training an advise function.
+Set this to a higher value when the strategy needs to enter an unusual number of trades or create an unusual number of series, as for special tests, for grid trading, or for training an advise function.

 Minimum daily trading time of the least traded asset in minutes (default = 360, i.e. 60 minutes * 6 hours).
 Internally used for determining the maximum lookback time.
 Set this to a lower value when Error 047 indicates that the lookback period gets not enough historical bars at trading start.
 This can be the case when an asset is only traded a few hours per day, or when you use a bar function that produces only a few bars per day.

 - All variables on this page must be set before loading an asset.

 - The number of the first bar at which a trade can be entered is greater or equal to Lookback.